Title IX Frequently Asked Questions

 Remedies that relate to academic work, campus jobs, and residence halls, etc. are available to anyone that comes forward to the Title IX Coordinator to seek resources and make a report.
 An individual does not have to file a formal complaint (i.e. file conduct charges) to receive these remedies.
 The Title IX Coordinator will reach out to Academic Advising, professors, employers, and residence life staff if you request it and with your permission.

 You may need to talk with someone to help you consider the options that will allow you to successfully continue your academic career.
 Sometimes survivors decide that they need to reduce their course load or withdraw in order to be successful in the future.
 You can talk with Academic Advising if you are considering these choices.
-Academic remedies that can be advocated for by the Title IX Coordinator include a change in class schedule, rescheduling exams or assignments, alternative course completion options, leaves, academic support services, etc.
+Academic remedies that can be advocated for by the Title IX Coordinator include a change in class schedule, rescheduling exams or assignments, alternative course completion options, leaves, academic support services, or any other remedy that can be reasonably tailored to meet the needs of the student.

 What kind of social support will there be available for me?